-Brookfield Air Force Station is a closed United States Air Force General Surveillance Radar station.
-Located near Brookfield, Ohio, it closed in 1959.
+Brookfield Air Force Station is a closed United States Air Force General Surveillance Radar station near Brookfield, Ohio.

 Brookfield Air Force Station, constructed as part of the Air Defense Command permanent network,1 opened in April 1952.2 The site (P-62) was staffed by the 662nd Aircraft Control and Warning Squadron with AN/FPS-3 and AN/FPS-5 radars.
 Brookfield functioned as a Ground Control Intercept (GCI) and warning station.
 As a GCI station, Brookfield was to guide interceptor aircraft toward unidentified intruders sited on the unit’s radar scopes.
 It allowed the outdated Lashup site L-18 in Ravenna to close.